niekveldhuis/compass/3_Vocabularies/3_Lexical_and_Literary_Vocabularies.md

 The Old Babylonian lexical corpus currently has 4,165 distinct lemmas, of which 2,033 (or almost half) are shared with the literary corpus.
 The vocabulary of the literary corpus is only slightly larger with 4,345 distinct lemmas.

 For a number of reasons, this is a very rough estimate and perhaps not exactly what we were looking for.
 A lexical entry like **udu diŋir-e gu₇-a**  (sheep eaten by a god) consists of three very common lemmas (**udu[sheep]N**, **diŋir[deity]N**, **gu[eat]V/t**).
 This lexical entry, therefore, will result in three matches, three correspondences between the lexical and literary vocabulary.
 But what about the lexical *entry*?
-Does the nominal phrase **udu diŋir-e-gu₇-a** (or, more precisely, the sequence of the lemmas **udu[sheep]N, diŋir[deity]N, gu[eat]V/t**) ever appear in a literary text?
+Does the nominal phrase **udu diŋir-e-gu₇-a** or, more precisely, the sequence of the lemmas **udu[sheep]N, diŋir[deity]N, gu[eat]V/t**) ever appear in a literary text?

 ## 	3.2 Lexical Entries in Literary Context

 In order to perform the comparison of lexical and literary vocabularies on the lexical *entry* level we first need to represent the data (lexical and literary) as lines, rather than as individual words.
-Lines in lexical texts will become our unit of comparison.
-Lines in literary texts will serve as boundaries, since noun phrases do not usually continue from one line to the next.
+Lines in lexical texts will become our unit of comparison, by defining those as Multiple Word Expressions (or MWEs).
+Lines in literary texts will serve as boundaries, since we do not expect an MWE to continue from one line to the next.

 The first step, therefore, is to group the data by line.
 This is done with the Pandas commands `groupby()`and `aggregate()` (abbreviated as `agg()`) .
-Once the lexical data are grouped by line the lexical dataframe will look like this (from the list of animals)
+Once the lexical data are grouped by line the lexical dataframe will look like this (from theOld Babylonian [list of animals](http://oracc.org/dcclt/Q000001)):

 | id_text       | id_line | lemma                                            |
 | :------------ | :------ | :----------------------------------------------- |
 | dcclt/Q000001 | 1       | udu\[sheep\]n niga\[fattened\]v/i                |
 | dcclt/Q000001 | 2       | udu\[sheep\]n niga\[fattened\]v/i sag\[rare\]v/i |

 We can use this data to look through the literary compositions to see whether there are place where the lemma **udu[sheep]n** is followed by the lemma **niga[fattened]v/i**, or whether we can find the sequence **udu[sheep]n niga[fattened]v/i sag[rare]v/i** to correspond with the second line in the list of animals.
-When such a match is found in a literary composition, the lemmas are connected to each other with asterisks, so that sequence can be treated as a unit.
-Finding and marking such sequences takes a considerable amount of time, because the process needs to check about 36,500 lines in [ETCSL][] against every single lexical entry (several thousands of them).
+When such a match is found in a literary composition, the lemmas are connected to each other with underscores, so that the sequence can be treated as a unit.
+Finding and marking such sequences is done with the MWETokenizer from the Natural Language Toolkit (NLTK) library.
+The MWETokenizer is initialized with a list of Multiple Word Expressions, which we can easily derive from the lexical data.
+It then applies this list to the corpus to be tokenized (in this case the [ETCSL][] corpus) to connect elements of MWEs by underscores.

-Once this is done the lexical entries are treated the same: each space is replaced by an asterisk.
-Now we have the same two sets of data in a slightly different representation and we can essentially the same analysis as we did above by creating sets (called `etcsl_s2`and `lexical_s2`) and representing those sets in a Venn diagram:
+Once this is done the lexical entries are treated the same: each space is replaced by an underscore.
+Now we have the same two sets of data in a slightly different representation and we can do essentially the same analysis as we did above by creating sets (called `etcsl_s2` and `lexical_s2`) and representing those sets in a Venn diagram:

 ![venn diagram 2](viz/venn_2.png)